EnMAP-Box/enmapbox-training/README.md

 # enmapbox-training
-A collection of exampled how to use the EnMAP-Box
+A repository with examples how to use the EnMAP-Box.